palladius/js-simple-search/README.md

-This morning I was babysitting with my kids and asking Bard an existential question I had for years: is there a way to build a VERY simple, rudimental client-side script?
+This morning I was babysitting with my kids and asking Bard an existential question I had for years: *is there a way to build a VERY simple, rudimental client-side script*?

 Well, Bard answered me with an instantly working `index.html` and `script.js`!
 I was amazed.

 More on the Genesis in this <a href="https://medium.com/@palladiusbonton/hey-bard-write-a-responsive-javascript-search-engine-app-for-me-b2585e55385e">Medium Article</a>.

-The app is currently served by cloud run here: https://js-simple-search-bsl7ylv4hq-ew.a.run.app/
+The app is currently served by cloud run here: <https://js-simple-search-bsl7ylv4hq-ew.a.run.app/>

 ## How I did it?